 - I didn’t know how far my blog would take me

-- The thought of my friends and family members left me feeling highly vulnerable.
+- The thought of my friends and family members reading my blog left me feeling highly vulnerable.

 I blogged under the pen name “Daisy” for four years until I decided to put Daisy (the pseudonym, not the dog) to rest and start using my real name.

 I wasn’t going to write about it, but there have been tweets, emails, and comments from readers and/or fellow bloggers asking about my decision.